sharedstreets/sharedstreets-ref-system/README.md

 ### Generating references + data tiles
 SharedStreets street references, intersections and geometries can be generated from OSM data using the [SharedStreets Builder](https://github.com/sharedstreets/sharedstreets-builder) application.

 As part of the DRAFT release pre-generated a sample of SharedStreets tiles for New York City are included in this repository.
-A zip archive of the full NYC tile set can be downloaded here (xxx MB file).
+A zip archive of the full NYC tile set can be [downloaded here](https://www.dropbox.com/s/2hg51ha1l2az27e/nyc_metro_sample.zip?dl=0) (146MB file).
 Users can generate their own tiles for any arbitrary OSM data set using the SharedStreets Builder application.

 Once the data specification is finalized the SharedStreets program will generate and maintain a global data tile set, and provide tools to cities for reconciling their data with the referencing system.

-The DRAFT release of SharedStreets uses JSON files, cut into mercator tiles at zoom level 10.
-These DRAFT tiles are verbose -- they are designed to support exploration and refinement of the specification.
-Once the spec is finalized SharedStreets will provide JSON and Protocol Buffer tile formats.
-SharedStreets is also exploring use of "lossy"d vector tile formats for distribution of data for web visualization.
+The DRAFT release of SharedStreets exports data as JSON files, cut into mercator tiles at zoom level 10.
+These DRAFT tiles are verbose and are designed to support exploration and refinement of the specification.
+Once the specificatio is finalized SharedStreets will provide JSON and Protocol Buffer tile formats.
+SharedStreets is also exploring use of "lossy" vector tile formats for distribution of data for web visualization.

 ## DRAFT Data Formats